Andrew Lear

 He now puts 40 years of horticultural knowledge into practice by teaching and advising orchard groups and owners throughout Scotland, and propagating our heritage varieties of fruit.

-Lynsey helps Andrew at the farm and can often be a point of contact when you are visiting.
+Lynsey has taken over the tree production at the farm and is now the main point of contact when you are visiting.
 There are often staff in the field or shed, so do ask if she is nearby and you need help when visiting.
 Her mobile number can be found in the wee kiosk.